polirritmico/force-xdg/README.md

 ## Installation

-Just copy the script to `/usr/local/bin/` or any location of your paths.
-As an alternative `make` can be used to do it automatically (which also install BASH auto-completion):
+Just copy the script to `/usr/local/bin/` or any location in your `PATH`.
+As an alternative `make` can be used to do it automatically (which also install the BASH auto-completion entry):

 ```
 git clone https://github.com/polirritmico/force-xdg.git